-Happy anniversary to the Long Island Unitarian Universalist Fund (LIUUF)!
-LIUUF is a field-of-interest advised fund established in the Long Island Community Foundation (LICF) in December 1992 by the Unitarian Universalist Veatch Program at Shelter Rock.
-Guided by a council of advisors who represent Unitarian Universalist congregations throughout Long Island, the LIUUF has awarded millions of dollars to nonprofits in Nassau and Suffolk counties to advance grassroots progressive social change.
-Often taking bold leadership, LIUUF has supported projects that build power among marginalized groups, advocate for policies and practices that level the playing field, and make Long Island a more equitable and peaceful place for all of its residents.
+It has been 24 years since the Unitarian Universalist Veatch Program at Shelter Rock established The Long Island Unitarian Universalist Fund (LIUUF), a donor-advised fund, at the Long Island Community Foundation (LICF).
+Guided by an advisory committee who represent Unitarian Universalist congregations throughout Long Island, the LIUUF has awarded millions of dollars to nonprofits in Nassau and Suffolk counties to advance grassroots progressive social change.
+Often taking bold leadership, LIUUF has supported projects that build power among marginalized groups, advocate for policies and practices that level the playing field and make Long Island a more equitable and peaceful place for all of its residents.

-“The LIUUF is committed to strengthening social justice on Long Island by using the power and resources of philanthropy,” explains Mary Beth Guyther, LICF program officer managing the Fund.
+“The LIUUF is committed to strengthening social justice on Long Island by using the power and resources of philanthropy,” explains Sol Marie Alfonso Jones, LICF senior program officer managing the Fund.
 “It opens pathways to civic participation among the region’s most vulnerable.”

 Average grant: $20,000

 Advisors use these seven Unitarian Universalist principles to guide LIUUF grantmaking decisions:

 - A belief in the inherent worth and dignity of every person;

 - Justice, equity and compassion in human relations;

 - Acceptance of one another and encouragement of spiritual growth;